sjanel/coincenter/README.md

 coincenter
 ==========

-A C++ Command Line Interface (CLI) / library centralizing several crypto currencies exchanges REST API into a single all in one tool with a unified interface.
+Command Line Interface (CLI) / library centralizing several crypto currencies exchanges REST API into a single all in one tool with a unified interface.

 Main features: